AlphaGergedan/swimnetworks/README.rst

 Installation
 ------------

-To install the main package with the requirements, one needs to clone the repository and execute the follwoing command from the root folder:
+To install the main package with the requirements, one needs to clone the repository and execute the following command from the root folder:

 .. code-block:: bash